Garinmin/class-01/class-06.md

 ## Objects

-Objects group together a set of varibles and function.
+Objects group together a set of variables and function.
-In an object, varibles and functions take on new names:
+In an object, variables and functions take on new names:

-- varibles is called **property**
+- variables is called **property**
 - functions become known as **methods**
 ```
    var hotel = {